 The tourism sector is facing problems as well, because people are not coming from around the world to visit all of these wonderful venues in our constituencies.
 As the hon.
 Member for Waveney (Peter Aldous) pointed out, the coach sector has been left out completely.
 The VAT cut has been welcomed, but it needs to be permanent because we will not be out of this any time soon.

 As the hon.
 Member for Mansfield (Ben Bradley) set out, many of our local community sports clubs also play an absolutely pivotal role in their community in tackling health inequalities as well as the other work they do, but many of them are under threat due to the pandemic.
 Sports such as rugby, hockey, shinty, netball and basketball are really struggling, and they need additional support for the future.
 Venues have not reopened, and there needs to be more clarity in what consequential funding will be made available through culture and leisure trusts.
-I note this afternoon that COSLA and the Scottish Government have agreed £139 million of a lost income scheme because the scale of losses within the sector is absolutely significant.
+I note this afternoon that Confederation of Scottish Local Authorities and the Scottish Government have agreed £139 million of a lost income scheme because the scale of losses within the sector is absolutely significant.
 That will go some way to addressing it, but we are not out of this crisis yet.

 Many clubs, particularly in lower non-league football, as we have heard from many Members this afternoon, rely heavily on matchday income to survive, not least because considerably more people per capita in Scotland go to football matches than in any other country in Europe.
 The Scottish Government are fully aware that it has been an enormously challenging time for the sporting sector and that the pandemic has put a real financial strain on many sporting organisations, but it is important that we get more clarity in the funding that is coming from the UK Government to Scotland, so that we can get money out the door to sporting organisations in Scotland.

 Covid has had a massive impact on the charitable and voluntary sector—the hon.
-Member for Solihull (Julian Knight), the Chair of the Select Committee talked about that in the context of Cancer Research UK.
+Member for Solihull (Julian Knight), the Chair of the Select Committee, talked about that in the context of Cancer Research UK.
 Many organisations and volunteers have stepped up to do more with less money.
-It would be helpful, on Gift Aid Awareness Day, if the committed to studying the gift aid emergency relief package proposed by the Scottish Council for Voluntary Organisations, the Institute of Fundraising Scotland, the Charities Aid Foundation and a coalition of about 500 voluntary organisations, which would provide a much-needed funding boost and support.
+It would be helpful, on Gift Aid Awareness Day, if the Government committed to studying the gift aid emergency relief package proposed by the Scottish Council for Voluntary Organisations, the Institute of Fundraising Scotland, the Charities Aid Foundation and a coalition of about 500 voluntary organisations, which would provide a much-needed funding boost and support.

 We have heard from colleagues across the House about the impact of covid-19 in the sectors covered by DCMS.
 We thank the Government—make no mistake about that—for the support that has come from a UK Government who do have the ability to borrow and the full range of fiscal levers at their disposal, but there is a real sense of frustration, as the Minister will have heard, from across the House.
 As the Chair of the Select Committee pointed out, the measures do not go far enough.
-The measures seem to assume that we will all be out of this sometime soon.
+The measures seem to assume that we will all be out of this some time soon.
 The recovery will be hampered if the culture, media and sport sectors are allowed to go to the wall by the UK Government, and the UK Government must urgently think again and recognise the reality of the situation that we face in the months ahead.
 If they do not, we will face a desolate future without these sectors, which are economically significant and bring us the joy that makes our lives worth living.

 I thank Members from across the Chamber for a really strong and powerful debate about all the sectors covered by the Department for Digital, Culture, Media and Sport—sectors that touch every aspect of our lives, every day of the week.
 As we have heard, they have been hit horribly hard by covid.
 I thank all the trade unions in the sector who are fighting so hard for their members and their livelihoods, along with the ExcludedUK campaign and the trade bodies and associations and advocacy groups.
 Their tireless work and expertise have also informed a lot of today’s debate so powerfully.
-Finally, I thank the Backbench Business Committee for agreeing to the debate; the Chair of the Digital, Culture, Media and Sport Committee, the hon.
+Finally, I thank the Backbench Business Committee for agreeing to the debate, and the Chair of the Digital, Culture, Media and Sport Committee, the hon.
 Member for Solihull (Julian Knight); and my neighbour, my hon.
-Friend the Member for Cardiff West (Kevin Brennan), for securing the debate.
+Friend the Member for Cardiff West (Kevin Brennan), for securing it.

 We have heard a lot of consensus during today’s debate.
 I think upwards of 35 Members have spoken—too many to refer to individually.
 I would particularly like to thank colleagues on the Opposition Benches for their contributions.